aervnu/aervnu/README.md

 ### About me

+- 🌍 First off, let me introduce myself.
+I'm Khanh, commonly known as Adrian globally.
+I'm a Vietnamese person born in 2007.
+Briefly saying, I have considerable knowledge about computer usage and troubleshooting (In the very case that your definition of 'considerable' is different, let me know.
+I like people who think differently from everyone else in this world.).
+Still learning to code though, read below for more information.

 - :telescope: Well...I'm a student.
 A high school student.
 I don't usually work except in summer holidays where I work as an intern in the IT helpdesk in my dad's company. (psst...I earn $2 hourly there dealing with eye-gourging cases of malfunctioning client computers.)

 - :seedling: I'm learning C++ and C#.